MAC/veriexec implements a verified execution environment using the MAC

 - MAC policy implementation (in mac_veriexec.c) which implements the following MAC methods:

-- Some sysctls, under security.mac.veriexec, for setting debug level, fetching the current state in a human-readable form, and dumping the fingerprint database are implemented.
+Some sysctls, under security.mac.veriexec, for setting debug level, fetching the current state in a human-readable form, and dumping the fingerprint database are implemented in this source file.

 - Loadable module builds for MAC/veriexec and fingerprint modules.